HVAC Refrigerant Leaks | Heating and Cooling Refrigeration

 - A capillary tube is leaking on the inside evaporator coil or if you have a heat pump on the outside heat pump condensing unit.
 These capillary tubes are very small copper tubes and over time and through vibration of the system they rub together or rub against another piece of metal and a hole appears on the capillary tube and Freon or refrigerant leaks from the air conditioning or heat pump system.
 These leaks can be difficult to find because dis-assembly of the system is necessary in order to find the leaking capillary tube.
 When the leak is found the capillary tube can be cut, the hole for the capillary tube reamed, and another larger piece of copper tubing soldered over the capillary tube.
 This does not apply to capillary tubes which connect metering devices to thermostatic expansion valve (TXV) bulbs.
-These TXVs need to be replaced and do not contribute to leaking Freon from the system.
+These damaged TXVs need to be replaced and do not contribute to leaking Freon from the system.

 - If the air conditioning or heat pump system has any flare connections leaks generally occur at these connection.
 Sometimes these flare connections can easily be repaired while other times the flare fitting and connection has to be replaced and remade completely to prevent future leaks.

 - The indoor or outdoor air conditioning or heat pump coil is leaking and needs repair or replacement.
 Most of the time the leaks in the coils (whether they be outside or inside coils for an air conditioning or heat pump system) occur at the u-tubes or bends in copper at the end of the coil.
 There is a tube sheet made of sheet metal which holds the coils together and over time and through vibration the u-tube part of the coil rubs against the tube sheet and a refrigerant leak occurs.
-Sometimes this can be easily repaired but other times it the coil needs to be replaced.
+Sometimes this can be easily repaired but other times the coil needs to be replaced.
 Depending on the age of the unit indoor and outdoor coils are available for replacement.
 The problem with leaks near the tube sheet is when the technician uses heat to repair the leak in the coil the heat loosens other parts of the coils and another leak could occur.
 It will take a very good technician who knows how to braze very well in order to repair this type of refrigerant leak.

 - Filter dryers are installed in all refrigeration systems and are necessary for absorbing minute amounts of moisture in the system and for filtering trash before it gets to key components which could be damaged or plugged if the trash were allowed to get to the components.
 These filter dryers have screens and desiccant inside them and the outer shell is made if steel.
 The same problem that occurs with a heat pump accumulator will eventually occur with a filter dryer and a refrigerant leak occurs.
 These filter dryers are easily replaced but only after recovering the entire amount of refrigerant or pumping the entire amount of refrigerant contained in the air conditioner or heat pump system into the condenser using the pump down method.

-- The line set which carries refrigerant back forth from the condenser to the evaporator coil has been pierced or damaged.
+- The line set which carries refrigerant back and forth from the condenser to the evaporator coil has been pierced or damaged.
 Damage can occur from a lawn mower or someone tripping over the line set.
 Additionally, line sets generally run in voids inside walls and ceilings just below the roof.
 I once had a line set which was pierced by a nail when the roof was replaced.
 The refrigerant took a year to leak out before the air conditioner was no longer functional and the customer required an HVAC professional to troubleshoot and repair the air conditioner system.